chvck/couchbase-jaeger-storage-plugin/README.md

 Building
 --------
-To use this plugin without Docker you must first build (`go build`) and then create a `config.yaml` file based off of the example file.
+To use this plugin without Docker you must first build (`go build`) and then create a `config.yaml` file based upon the example file.
 Once complete you need to run a version of Jaeger that supports gRPC plugins.

 1. Clone this repository and build the plugin.
-You'll need a version of Go which supports modules and have modules enabled:
+You'll need a version of Go which supports modules, and have modules enabled:
     ```
     export GO111MODULE=on
     go build